Young Chang: History

 Young Chang was founded in 1956 as a distributor of Yamaha pianos for Korea and other parts of Asia.
 The company was founded by three brothers, Jai-Young Kim, Jai-Chang Kim and Jai-Sup Kim, as South Korea emerged as a major economy and producer of high quality goods.
 The first Young Chang factory was built in Seoul in 1964.

 During the late 1980s and early 1990s, Young Chang manufactured Squier electric guitars and basses for Fender Musical Instruments Corporation, and also manufactured acoustic, acoustic/electric, electric guitars and basses under their own "Fenix" brand.
 However, because of the similarities to the Fender brand and instruments, Young Chang could not sell the Fenix instruments due to licensing issues with Fender, and production stopped.In addition to guitars and pianos (vertical and grand varieties), Young Chang produced in the late 1990s harmonicas, reed organs and industrial woodworking machinery.

 In 1986, the company established Weber Piano Company, which sells pianos under the Weber brand name, which it had purchased rights to use after the demise of the Aeolian Piano Company in 1985.
 Young Chang subsequently sold this subsidiary to Samsung America in 1987.

+From 1987-1988 Young Chang manufactured and supplied electric guitars to U.S musical instrument chain store Samuel Music Company.
+These were sold under Samuel Music's house brand "Vester".
+The guitars were imported into the United States by Midco Music (now Musicorp.)
+After 1988 Samuel Music used other Korean musical instrument factories to build acoustic and electric guitars.

 In 1988, Young Chang established a foundry for production of piano plates in Tianjin, China, to supplement production of this key component, also produced in Korea.
 The success of this facility was one factor leading to the 1995 establishment of a piano manufacturing facility in Tianjin.

 In 1990, Young Chang purchased Kurzweil Music Systems, a maker of high end electronic and digital musical instruments.